-We maintain that the UK, having left the EU, will have its best
+We maintain that the UK, having left the EU, will have its

-with the EU, its peoples and its cultures.
+relationship with the EU, its peoples and its cultures.

 This site will serve as a bulletin board, a village pump, and information and interest exchange.

 The aim of this site it to keep alive our already close ties

 with the countries of Europe which, we maintain, were more